 Nobody can ignore the importance of mobile platforms, especially e-commerce businesses witnessing an influx in customer visits to their site from a mobile platform.
-As per a study done in 2015, 85% of consumers prefer mobile apps over websites, and 41% of smartphone owners had made at least one purchase.
-Further, the worldwide market share of mobile commerce is expected to touch 70% by 2017, and by 2020, it is expected that the revenue generated by mobile commerce will be around $ 284 billion.
+As per a study done in 2015, 85% of consumers prefer mobile apps over websites, and 41% of smartphone owners have made at least one purchase.
+Further, the worldwide market share of mobile commerce is expected to touch 70% by 2017, and by 2020, the revenue generated by mobile business will likely be around $ 284 billion.

 1. Responsive, mobile, or both?

 It has become imperative for all websites and web applications to be responsive or adaptive.
-They can be accessed from a desktop, tablet, or smartphone, and business owners must work with this assumption while embarking ongoing life with their solution.
+They can be accessed from a desktop, tablet, or smartphone, and business owners must work with this assumption while embarking on ongoing life with their solution.
 Also, Google marks down the page ranking of web solutions that are not adaptive to the varying screen size.
 The user experience and interface presentation vary for desktop and mobile platforms.
 Hence, the treatment of the web solution will vary based on the device it is likely to be accessed on.
-If half of the daily traffic to the website is accessing it from a mobile device, the business is likely to lose many customers.
-A Google survey of smartphone users in the USA revealed that over 65% preferred using a mobile website over the mobile application for online shopping.
+The business will expect to lose many customers if half of the website’s daily traffic is accessed from a mobile device.
+A Google survey of smartphone users in the USA revealed that over 65% preferred using a mobile website over a mobile application for online shopping.
 Also, conversions have improved significantly for leading e-commerce businesses since adopting responsive websites offers a better customer experience.
 Also, 40% of web users abandon a website if it takes more than 3 seconds to load.
-Responsiveness trims the web interface to ensure that the website is not heavy and loads quickly.
+Responsiveness trims the web interface to ensure the website is not heavy and loads quickly.

 READ MORE :